Table Of Contentss

 Some jurisdictions allow an employer to withhold the merchant fees associated with tips left on credit cards.
 For example, if a customer leaves a $10 tip on the credit card, the jurisdiction allows the employer to withhold the merchant fee (for example, 3%).
 So the employer would refund $9.70 of the $10 left on the credit card.

-If you add an automatic gratuity or service charge when serving larger parties, tap Gratuity Settings.
+If you add an automatic gratuity or service charge when serving larger parties, scroll down to the Auto-Gratuity section.
 Enter the minimum number required to trigger the gratuity addition on the Checkout screen as well as the % amount of the auto gratuity (sometimes referred to as an “autograt”).

 If you don’t want to charge an autograt, set Minimum Party Size and Default % to 0.

 Access Security if you want to give/remove the ability of wait staff to wave or change the gratuity amount.

 By default, the autograt appears as “Gratuity” on the guest check.
 If you wish to change the term that appears on the guest check, edit the Gratuity Display Name.